Postgraduate research study

 Help/Contact: Please contact the School’s PGR committee if you require assistance in identifying a suitable supervisor or drafting your research proposal email@example.com.

-Information about tuition fees can be found here.
-If you're awarded a scholarship your fees will typically be covered for the duration of your PhD/MPhil/MRes study.
+Full information on tuition fees.
+If you are awarded a scholarship your fees will typically be covered for the duration of your PhD/MPhil/MRes study.

 Support and Resources